nonseodion/test-docs/protocol/Connectors/add-connector.md

+---
+ sidebar_position: 2
+ label: "How to add a new connector"
+---

 # How to add a new connector

 You can create a new pull request (PR) to add a new connector.
 Your PR has to meet some requirements to get merged.
 We explain them here.